Best Disney Plus UK movies: 19 great Disney treats

 Pixar’s first film took the fledgling studio to infinity and beyond and remains, arguably, its best.
 Toy Story introduced us to Pixar’s unrivaled ability to forge complex and compelling characters in a world where humanity only exists on the periphery, and it hasn’t aged a day.
 An entire generation grew up with Toy Story, and Buzz, Woody and the gang’s next two adventures are also available on Disney+.
 Toy Story 4 will make it to the streaming platform in 2020.

-4. Guardians of the Galaxy (2014)View now on Disney Plus
+5. Pirates of the Caribbean (2003)View now on Disney Plus

 Perhaps Pixar’s finest achievement, Finding Nemo eclipsed The Little Mermaid as Disney’s best "under the sea" movie.
 En route to relocating, errant clown fish Nemo gets lost.

 The studio created an incredibly vibrant underwater world here, and perhaps its richest, funniest cast of characters yet.
 From clown fish who don’t tell jokes to vegetarian sharks, Finding Nemo was a splash hit for the ages.

 8. Black Panther (2018)View now on Disney Plus

 A groundbreaking picture on so many levels, many fans rank Black Panther top of all 23 MCU movies so far.
 Indeed, it was the first movie of its ilk to ever be nominated for a Best Picture Oscar.
 While our trip to the wondrous world of Wakanda brought a sensational performance from Chadwick Brosnan, in the title role, Michael B. Jordan’s turn as Killmonger gives us the Universe’s most nuanced villain.